 Safety Relief Valves

-- Safety Relief Valves has a combined characteristic of the Safety valve & Relief valve.
-It performs as a safety valve, open by pop-up action when used in a compressible gas system and performs like a relief valve, opens in proportion to the overpressure when used in liquid systems
+- Safety Relief Valves have a combined characteristic of the Safety valve & Relief Valves.
+It performs as a safety valve, open by pop-up action when used in a compressible gas system and performs like a relief valve, opens in proportion to the overpressure when used in liquid systems.

-- Different types of Safety Relief Valves used in process piping
+- Different types of Safety Relief Valves are used in process piping

 - These valves are classified as conventional type, pilot operated, balanced bellows type, power actuated, and temperature actuated type.